-The review of third-year portfolios begins with the department review committee, proceeding in turn to the department chair and the dean.
+The review of third-year portfolios begins with the department T&P committee, proceeding in turn to the department chair and the dean.
+The department chair is reviewed by the department review committee, followed by the college T&P committee, and then the dean.